-It is very difficult to determine how long it will take to resolve a personal injury lawsuit.
-Each case is different and no general timetable can be established for personal injury cases.
-A personal injury lawsuit may settle in a few months without the need for a trial, while others may need to go to trial in front of a jury and can take from 12-18 months to resolve.
+It is tough to determine how long it will take to resolve a personal injury lawsuit.
+Each case is different, and no general timetable can be established for personal injury cases.
+A personal injury lawsuit may settle in a few months without needing a trial, while others may need to go to trial in front of a jury and can take 12-18 months to resolve.

 Austin personal injury lawyer Joel A. Levine abides by the contingency fee contract, a fee agreement approved by the Texas Bar.
 This means the attorney will only collect a fee (usually a fixed percentage of the total recovery) if the case is successful.
 If there is no recovery, then no attorney’s fees are owed.